 Workbooks.Open strFile

-- After that, we applied the Application.GetOpenFilename method to open a dialogue box so that we can get the name of the file from which we need to extract data.
+- The Application.GetOpenFilename method displays a dialog box, so that you can get the name of the file from which you need to extract data.

-- Then, we used the Workbooks.Open method to open that Excel file.
+- The Workbooks.Open method opens that Excel file.

 Workbooks("Using VBA VLookup with Named Range.xlsm").Activate